-Jalapeno Orange Glazed Scallops with Beurre Blanc, sound sinful, doesn’t it?
+Jalapeno Orange Glazed Scallops with Beurre Blanc sounds sinful, doesn’t it?
 Well, it sure was.

-Jalapeno cooked with orange juice and wine and finished up with loads of wonderful butter to produce a velvety creamy sauce to send your taste buds to high heaven.
+Jalapeno is cooked with orange juice and wine and finished with loads of wonderful butter to produce a velvety creamy sauce to send your taste buds to high heaven.

-Tender scallops basted with a peach-pineapple pepper jelly and orange juice.
-A subtle hint of heat that gets caramelized into the scallop.
+Tender scallops basted with peach-pineapple pepper jelly and orange juice.
+A subtle hint of heat gets caramelized into the scallop.

-I am salivating as I writing this and I am ready to go back in the kitchen and re-make this recipe.
+I am salivating as I write this and I am ready to go back in the kitchen and re-make this recipe.

-The recipe may look lengthy, but do not be afraid , it will not take you longer than 20 minutes to prepare.
+The recipe may look lengthy, but do not be afraid however, it will not take you longer than 20 minutes to prepare.

 Have all the ingredients ready before tackling the scallops as they cook fast.
 Alongside we prepared a crisp spring green salad and it was excellent with it.